 The Girl Next Door

 Karen Pence has been described as the girl next door.
 Many call her "down to earth" and "real" saying what you see is what you get.
 Those words have not been used to describe Mrs. Trump.
-Both ladies have there own personalities and character traits.
-They both exude a charm and sense of style of their own.
+Both ladies have their own personalities and character traits.
+They both exude a charm and sense of style that is their own.
 They seem to make a good balance and working together to promote their ideas and being dedicated to their projects can't help but mean good things for the country.
 Time will tell.

 © 2017 Thelma Raker Coffone